The Seven Deadly Sins (manga)

-The Seven Deadly Sins (七つの大罪, Nanatsu no Taizai) is a Japanese fantasy manga series written and illustrated by Nakaba Suzuki.
+The Seven Deadly Sins (七つの大罪, Nanatsu no Taizai) is a Japanese manga series written and illustrated by Nakaba Suzuki.
 It was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from October 2012 to March 2020, with the chapters collected into 41 tankōbon volumes.
 Featuring a setting similar to the European Middle Ages, the story follows a titular group of knights representing the seven deadly sins.
 The manga has been licensed by Kodansha USA for English publication in North America, while the chapters were released digitally by Crunchyroll in over 170 countries as they were published in Japan.

 A-1 Pictures adapted the series into a three-season anime television series that ran from October 2014 to June 2018, and one theatrical film: Prisoners of the Sky.
 Studio Deen produced two further seasons that ran from October 2019 to June 2021, and a second theatrical film: Cursed by Light.
 Alfred Imageworks and Marvy Jack then produced a two-part film for Netflix: Grudge of Edinburgh, released in 2022 and 2023.
 Funimation licensed the home video rights to the first season, while Netflix acquired the English streaming rights to the anime and films.

 In 2015, The Seven Deadly Sins won the 39th Kodansha Manga Award in the shōnen category.
 The manga has over 55 million copies in circulation, making it one of the best-selling manga series.
 In 2021, Suzuki began Four Knights of the Apocalypse as a sequel to the series.